cseader/ses-flash/README.md

 - Build yourself an image

-Before building the iamge you will need to create for yourself another directory for your kiwi build directory.
+Before building the image you will need to create for yourself another directory for your kiwi build directory.
 You will want to create a directory that is different from your git repository where you will rsync the contents of your git repository into.
-For example in this case I will create a directory called /kiwi/ses2-flash/.
+For example in this case I will create a directory called /home/some_user/kiwi/ses2-flash/.
 I like to give it a name that I can identifiy like I have here with ses2-flash since I will be building version 2 of SES.
+Another reason why we create this directory is because we are adding some large ISO's into an overlay directory that we don't want getting picked up by our git repository.
+I just like keeping it all separated.
+You don't have to do it this way.
+You could infact just keep your git repo and then just add the below files to the overlay directory indicated below.
 ```
 mkdir -p /home/some_user/kiwi/ses2-flash/
 ```